The LORD Has Established Them

 mistress of the nations;

-ruler of provinces--
+Princess of provinces--

-Made to pay tribute.
+made to pay tribute.

 To wee hours, wailing,